ketoconazole - oral, Nizoral

 BRAND NAME(S): Nizoral

-WARNING: Rarely, ketoconazole has caused severe (sometimes fatal) liver problems.
-Seek immediate medical attention if you develop signs of liver problems such as persistent nausea, vomiting, stomach/abdominal pain, dark urine, yellowing eyes/skin, unusual tiredness.
-To reduce your risk for liver problems, your doctor will monitor liver function tests while you are taking this medication.
-Do not drink alcohol while taking ketoconazole because alcohol increases the risk of serious liver problems.
+Ketoconazole has rarely caused very serious (possibly fatal) liver problems.
+Get medical help right away if you develop symptoms of liver problems, including persistent nausea/vomiting, stomach/abdominal pain, dark urine, yellowing eyes/skin, loss of appetite, or light colored stools.
+To reduce your risk for liver problems, your doctor should obtain liver function tests every week while you are taking this medication.
+Do not drink alcoholic beverages while taking ketoconazole because alcohol increases the risk of serious liver problems.
+See also Notes section.

 Ketoconazole must not be used with certain other medications because a serious, possibly fatal, drug interaction may occur.
-Ketoconazole interacts with drugs such as amiodarone, cisapride, dofetilide, pimozide, quinidine, macrolide antibiotics including erythromycin, among others.
+Ketoconazole interacts with drugs such as cisapride, disopyramide, dofetilide, dronedarone, methadone, pimozide, quinidine, ranolazine, among others.
 These interactions may increase the risk of a certain condition that affects the heart rhythm (QT prolongation).
-QT prolongation can infrequently result in serious (rarely fatal) fast/irregular heartbeat and other symptoms (such as severe dizziness, fainting) that require immediate medical attention.
+QT prolongation can infrequently result in serious (rarely fatal) fast/irregular heartbeat and other symptoms (such as severe dizziness, fainting) that need medical attention right away.
 Tell your doctor and pharmacist about all the medications and products you may be taking before you start ketoconazole treatment.
+See also Precautions section.

 Report Problems to the Food and Drug Administration